thanasis457/Playful/README.md

 ## Running from source

-The app provides two ways to access Spotify playback info.
-Either through your local Spotify player or through the official Spotify Web Api (using Spotify Connect).
-For the first option no additional steps are needed and you can go straight to "Steps to run from source". <b>To set up the Web API you need to do the following</b>
+The app provides access Spotify playback info through the native MacOS APIs.
+However, the Desktop Widget can obtain the album cover of a song either through your local Spotify player or through the official Spotify Web Api (using Spotify Connect).
+For the first option no additional steps are needed and you can go straight to "Steps to run from source". <b>To set up the Web API you need to do the following:</b>

 You need to provide your own app credentials.
 All the details can be found in Spotify's [official docs](https://developer.spotify.com/documentation/web-api/) but here are all the steps to get you started.